 Buy/sell spread is the duifference at any point of time, between what the fund is buying units at and what it is selling units at.

 Note that advisers may also receive trailing commissions.
 These trailing commissions or trails typically range from 0.4 per cent of the value of the investment up to 1 per cent.
 The trails are paid to advisers so they can continue to provide on-going advice.
-(From 1 July 2012, trailing commissions on new products will be banned) Some advisers now charge an extra Service Fee as well.
+From 1 July 2013, trailing commissions on new products are banned, but they may still continue on existing investments.
+Some advisers now charge an extra Service Fee as well.

 Product Disclosure Statements - not an easy read

 Product Disclosure Statements fail to provide a straightforward and reliable means of assessing the merits of a fund and comparing it with others.
 They appear to be presented for the purpose of protecting the issuer from liability with little thought for the reader.

 Indeed it almost seems as if the issuer, by presenting huge amounts of tortuous legalese, seeks to discourage the reader.
 Certainly discourage the reader from making the effort necessary to discover exactly what the fees are.

 In our opinion no more than ten pages should suffice to give a prospective investor the good oil on a managed fund.
 There should be a standard presentation of all fees and costs in every Product Disclosure Statement.

 For the meantime we can only suggest that you at least examine these documents and seek clarification from your adviser or the product issuer where necessary.

 Consumer warnings about fees